faroit/slides-paristech23/slides.md

 - So if active listening is the most important application, what does it mean to be good enough?

-> “A system that achieves human auditory analysis performance in all listening situation” (Wang)

 - But for many other applications we might not need to be that good

 ---